Skip to main contentSkip to main content

 AI systems embedded as safety components in Annex I products (e.g. medical devices, machinery) where the Annex I legislation itself requires third-party conformity assessment (e.g. Class IIa/IIb/III medical devices under MDR).

 Reference only.
-This list is provided for reference only.
 Always verify current accreditation status on the European Commission's NANDO (New Approach Notified and Designated Organisations) database at ec.europa.eu/growth/tools-databases/nando/.
-EU AI Act notified body accreditation is being established by Member State authorities under Art.
-33 — most bodies listed here have announced or are preparing applications based on existing sector accreditations.
+EU AI Act notified body designations under Art.
+33 are being processed by Member State authorities; bodies in this list have existing sector accreditations and have publicly signalled an intention to seek AI Act notification.

 NANDO Database (official)